US warns Russia of 'castastrophic' consequences of nuclear strike

 Jake Sullivan, President Joe Biden's national security advisor, said in a separate interview Sunday that the United States has warned Russia at "very high levels" of "catastrophic consequences" for using nuclear arms.

-The United States and its allies would "respond decisively," Sullivan said on CBS's "Face the Nation."
+The United States and its allies would "respond decisively," Sullivan said on CBS's "Face the Nation."#photo1

 "We have been clear and specific about what that will entail."

-Russian Foreign Minister Sergei Lavrov, asked at a news conference Saturday at the United Nations about Putin's comments, said only that Moscow's doctrine "is an open document."
+Russian Foreign Minister Sergei Lavrov, asked during a news conference Saturday at the United Nations about Putin's comments, said only that Moscow's doctrine "is an open document."

+President Volodymyr Zelensky told "Face the Nation" that Putin's veiled nuclear threat "could be a reality," saying Russian military activity at nuclear power plants in Ukraine are "the first steps of his nuclear blackmail."

+"He wants to scare the whole world," the Ukrainian leader said of Putin.

 No country has used nuclear weapons on the battlefield except the United States in 1945, when it destroyed the Japanese cities of Hiroshima and Nagasaki, killing more than 200,000 people.
 Imperial Japan surrendered days later, ending World War II.